304 (card game): Tamil Nadu version

 Sometimes no player would want to bid, as their hand is not good.
 In this case, the first player to receive cards, that is, the player who is immediately next to the dealer, is obliged to bid at the lowest bid allowed, which is usually 200.

 This version also allows four players to play, in which case four cards are dealt before the bid, and two cards are dealt after the bid, per player.
 It can be extended to include eight players also, in which case the cards 7 and 8 from each suit are introduced.
 Three cards are dealt before and one card after the bid, per player.

 In order to make the 304 less competitive, a different set of rules are followed when playing 304.
 For example, the person who covers the card is free to open that card whenever he wishes.
 He can either start a round with the closed card or if another person plays the trump group unknowingly, and if the person who covered the card (the caller) wishes to play the covered card, he can do so by playing the card in open thereby exposing the trump.
 Another instance where it complicates the game to increase competitiveness if someone except the caller plays a trump group card, not knowing that it's the trump, may be replied to by the caller (if they don't have the trump group in their hand) either by letting the hand pass, by covering a non trump card or by opening the card that was covered in the beginning.
 Furthermore, the counting method is varied giving A's and 10 the same value(10) to make counting easier.
 Sometimes a minimum bidding value is established (generally 160) and every twenty points the number of cards given to the winning team is increased by one until the maximum give out reach four cards.

 However, since 304 is not a regulated game, the rules and regulations varies mainly according to common uses rather than a set of established rules.
 The variations are based on local needs to either complicate the game or simplify and present a great challenge to the players and think in a strategic manner to make the game more interesting.
 Rules and regulations are there to form a basis to build a foundation and players are free to find new methods to make the game competitive.

 532 (Card Game)

-532, pronounced five-three-two, is a trick-taking card game for three players popular in Maharashtra, South India and Sri Lanka.
+532, pronounced five-three-two, is a trick-taking card game for three players.
+It is popular in Maharashtra, South India and Sri Lanka.